lc4eu/AuthoringInterface-Backend/README.md

 19. Install nodejs if you do not have it by running the following commands-

-    - sudo apt update
+    - "sudo apt update"
-    - sudo apt install nodejs
+    - "sudo apt install nodejs"
-    - node -v
+    - "node -v"
-    - sudo apt-get install npm
+    - "sudo apt-get install npm"

 20. Update the node to latest verison -

-    - curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -
+    - "curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -"
-    - sudo apt-get install -y nodejs
+    - "sudo apt-get install -y nodejs"

 21. Install create-react-app to make react apps -

-    - npm install create-react-app
+    - "npm install create-react-app"

 22. Run the following command to create a react app -

-    - npx create-react-app client
+    - "npx create-react-app client"

 23. A folder named client can be seen in the AuthoringInterface folder.